Import data from one Slack workspace to another

 Step 4: Choose channels to import

-You can merge any channel into an existing public channel.
+You can merge any channels into existing public channels.
 For privacy reasons, you can’t merge any channels with existing private channels or shared channels.
 Instead, a new channel will be created.
 You can view all channel import options in our FAQ.

 Note: A batch action selected in the first drop-down you see will apply to all users, overwriting any defaults or individual channels’ settings.